 Our Analysis and Test Results

-The Switcher MIPS is a great addition to the lineup.
-This helmet utilizes a hybrid design that combines in-mold and hard shell technology.
+The Switcher MIPS is an excellent addition to the ski helmet lineup.
+It utilizes a hybrid design that combines in-mold and hard shell technology.
 It offers great ventilation and an innovative design.

 Fit and Comfort

 The Switcher MIPS has a solid adjustment system with a wide range of head sizes.
 The dial adjustment system was hard to reach while skiing, so it's best to set this before going out for the day.
 When testing this helmet, there were no notable pressure points around the side of the head or hot spots from the ear pads.
-However, due to the lack of padding on the top of the head, there was some slight uncomfortable downward pressure.
+However, there was some slight uncomfortable downward pressure due to the lack of padding on top of the head.

 One of the great things about this helmet is the innovative buckle design.
 Unlike other magnet buckles that slide together from the side, this magnet buckle clasps on top of each other.
-The magnet is incredibly powerful.
-This makes it easy to buckle since it practically wants to buckle itself.
-When releasing the buckle, all that's needed is to pull the rubber tab and it comes off without a hitch.
-It is a little strange to get used to at first, but then it becomes simple and routine after that.
+The magnet is incredibly powerful and easy to latch with gloves on since it practically wants to buckle itself.
+When releasing the buckle, all that's needed is to pull the rubber tab, and it comes off without a hitch.
+It is a little strange to get used to at first, but then it becomes routine and straightforward after that.

 The Switcher MIPS retains its heat very well.
-If all the vents are closed it is easy to keep your head toasty in this helmet all day.
-On the coldest of days, you still might want to add a thin beanie due to some of the lack of padding on top, and the small vents in the ear pads.
+If all the vents are closed, it is easy to keep your head toasty in this helmet all day.
+On the coldest of days, you still might want to add a thin beanie due to some of the lack of padding on top and the small vents in the ear pads.
 You can also make up for this if you start with a warm base layer.

-The Switcher MIPS is all about the ventilation!
-Whether it is a hot spring day, or you're hiking up a bootpack, this helmet will have you feeling cool no matter what you are doing.
+The Switcher MIPS is all about ventilation!
+Whether it is a hot spring day or you're hiking up a bootpack, this helmet will have you feeling cool no matter what you are doing.
 With 26 strategically placed vents, you'll be able to hike up and not overheat.
-You can really "dial" it in, with Sweet Protection's turn dial ventilation system.
+With Sweet Protection's turn-dial ventilation system, you can really "dial" it in.
 The turn dial lets you adjust to the exact amount of the vent you want open.
 There are also two manual slide vents in the front if you still need more vent openings.
-These vents are so effective that if you are skiing fast with the vents fully open, you might notice a whistling sound.
+These vents are so effective that you might notice a whistling sound if you are skiing fast with the vents fully open.

 Coming in as one of the heavier helmets in the review, the Switcher MIPS didn't feel burdensome on our heads.
 While testing the helmet, the weight was hardly noticeable.
-However, if you were to pick it up and compare it to the other helmets, it definitely packs a few more ounces.
-If you don't mind a little extra weight, but love the ventilation and low profile it would be worth bringing this helmet on the occasional day in the backcountry.
+However, if you pick it up and compare it to the other helmets, it definitely packs a few more ounces.
+If you don't mind a little extra weight and love the ventilation and low profile, it would be worth bringing this helmet on an occasional day in the backcountry.
 Its weight keeps it from being our go-to model for ski touring, though.

 The Switcher MIPS definitely gets some style points.
-It comes in many color options, so there should be something that suits everybody's taste.
-The helmet does look a bit similar to a combat helmet, and the rubber design on the outside of the ear pads add to this effect.
+It comes in many color options, so there is something that suits everybody's taste.
+The helmet looks somewhat similar to a combat helmet, and the rubber design on the ear pads adds to this effect.
 It's definitely hip.

 If you're looking for a helmet with extreme venting capabilities, the Switcher MIPS is a great choice.
 Whether you're going uphill or downhill, this helmet will always keep your head at the perfect temperature while skiing or riding.
 It scores slightly lower in the weight metric, and it is not as comfortable as some other helmets.
 Still, if you want ultimate temperature control without having to add and peel layers throughout the day, then this helmet is a perfect choice.